igorski/drunk-dragon-vs-the-drag-queens/README.md

 ```
 ## TODO

-* Create fast travel by introducing subway
+* Create fast travel by introducing subway (can only travel to visited areas!)
 * Ensure you can take stairs back to previous floor when inside a building, (last floor has no stairway up!)
 * Allow to buy on credit, starts action by which you need to have repaid the person!
-* Environments should not have an x, y for the player, but its Character should!
-* Show navigation icon
+* Show navigation icon in interface (when showing target, but also as mouse cursor?)
 * When player clicks on non-navigate-able tile, navigate as close to the tile as possible (take dominant distance on x-y coordinate and keep reducing until path is found)
 * Buildings should occupy their full size on sidewalk/sand-only tiles?
 * Buildings should close in the morning! (unless you have a place to sleep inside)
 * Kick people out of shop after 30 game minutes have passed
-* Serialize Effects into saved game (subtract elapsed and set current value as start)
 * Don't spawn/generate actionable object in empty tile surrounded by a closed path
 * Make menu collapsable
 * World must become lighter when morning comes